 Historical prices on Koyfin vs. other sites

 Many websites do not adjust by default for dividends though some technically focused sites do like stockcharts.com.
 We're not sure why most sites don't but it's probably because adjusting for dividends is a difficult process to implement.
 Many data providers do not provide consistent data to adjust for dividends.
-We've spent significant resources to implement a process which adjusts for dividends.
+We've spent significant resources to implement a process that adjusts for dividends.
 Some sites use dividend-adjusted prices for equities but not ETFs.
 This is also because corporate actions for ETFs are difficult to find and maintain.